Vansh404/gmr-gpu/README.md

 ## Caveats
-**Although**, having no explicit chain between frames tends to introduce teleportation artifacts.
+Having no explicit chain between frames tends to introduce teleportation artifacts.
 Not a common sight, but happens, and it's something to ponder over in the coming releases.
 And, a flag-and-repair pass (re-solve high-error outliers warm) for the CPU variant is straightforward future work because frames are independent.
-The chain could adopt the same trick — detect a lost frame, re-anchor cold at the target — but that is the independent-frames insight sneaking back in; and as shipped, the production pipeline computes no error signal at all, so it cannot notice it is lost, let alone recover
+The chain could adopt the same trick, detect a lost frame, re-anchor cold at the target, but that is the independent-frames insight sneaking back in; and as shipped, the production pipeline computes no error signal at all, so it cannot notice it is lost, let alone recover